Niko000202/SymFood/README.md

 ## 📧 Contact

-If you have any questions regarding the code or the paper, please feel free to contact: **Xinlong Wang** (Your Email Here).
+If you have any questions regarding the code or the paper, please feel free to contact:

 ```
+Xinlong Wang (xinlongwang@m.ldu.edu.cn)
 ```